chrxh/alien/README.md

 It is updated from the develop branch on a weekly basis.

 In the case that the program crashes for an unknown reason, please refer to the troubleshooting section in [alien-project.org/downloads.html](https://alien-project.org/downloads.html).

-## Documentation
-An up-to-date documentation is currently being prepared under [alien-project.gitbook.io/docs](https://alien-project.gitbook.io/docs).
-The outdated documentation of the previous version with tutorials about the program and the underlying model can be found on [alien-project.org](https://alien-project.org/documentation/index.html).

 ## Screenshots
 #### Startup screen